 From an outsider's point of view, the video proofing process might seem simple: people watch the video, they give their feedback, and that's the end of it.

-These are the six basic steps in an effective video-proofing process — along with how a high-quality video-proofing platform like Ziflow can streamline and enhance each step for efficiency and clarity.
+These are the six basic steps in an effective video-proofing process, along with how a high-quality video-proofing platform like Ziflow can streamline and enhance collaboration at each step for efficiency and clarity.

 1. Upload a proof on your collaborative proofing platform